Aru-14/Aru-14/README.md

 ---

 ### ✨ Fun Facts
-- 🎨 I love exploring creative ways to solve problems.
+- 🎨 I love exploring creative ways to solve problems and learning every day, anywhere, from anyone.
-- 📚 A lifelong learner who thrives on challenges.
+- 📚 A challenger challenging myself.
-- ✈️ Dreams of contributing to groundbreaking technologies in the IT industry.
+- ✈️ A movie and songs lover(**those I like).

 ---
 ### 🌐 Connect With Me